chaoso/thexp-implement/README.md

 # Thexp-implement

 Reimplement of some papers I interested.
-All implementations are based on my another pytorch framework [thexp](https://github.com/sailist/thexp), and  are elegant and simple as I can.
+All implementations are based on my another pytorch framework [thexp](https://github.com/sailist/thexp), and are as elegant and simple as I can.

 ## How to run
 ```
 git clone https://github.com/sailist/thexp-implement
 ```

+You need to instal my another library [thexp](https://github.com/sailist/thexp).
 ```
 pip install thexp
 ```